 Psychological insomnia most often happens in older children and teenagers and may be a cause of your child not sleeping.
 This is seen in older children and teenagers, where there is anxiety about falling asleep or staying asleep.
 Psychological Insomnia may be related to genetics, medical problems, acute stress, or mental health problems.

 My own personal example of this would be when I am on call at the hospital.
 On busy call nights my pager would go off every 15-30 minutes with medical consults or patient issues on the wards.
 But even when it was quiet, I couldn’t seem to fall asleep!
 I was too worried about my pager going off that I could not relax.
 This was a good example of conditioned insomnia.
+During this time in my live I do feel like I had sleep deprivation and was not meeting my recommended 7-9 hours sleep (on average) per night).

 Transient sleep disturbances: